-Beagles are so well-loved that they've consistently been ranked in the top 5 on the AKC's 'Most Popular Dog Breeds' list since the year 2000.
-In 2010 they held spot #4, and in 2011 moved up to position #3.
+Beagles are so well-loved that they've consistently been ranked in the top 10 on the AKC's 'Most Popular Dog Breeds' list since the year 2000.
+In 2019 they were in position #6.

 A cheerful, friendly little hound dog, whose ancestors are most likely the ancient hounds who accompanied the British monarchy and gentry on hunting expeditions.
 These type of dogs can be traced back as far as the 11th Century, and probably existed even before that.